pedroalbanese/edgetk/README.md

 SM9 is a Chinese National Identity Based Cryptography Standard and was originally published using a 256-bit Barreto-Naehrig Curve as its primary example.
 The new paper suggests that because attacks against some Barreto-Naehrig curves have improved that the SM9 standard should adopt a 384-bit Barreto-Naehrig Curve.
 The authors go on to suggest that this curve offers roughly 118 bits of security.

 <details>
-  <summary>Theory</summary>
+  <summary>SM9 Theory</summary>

 #### Digital Signature with SM9

 The SM9 algorithm is a digital signature scheme based on elliptic curves and bilinear pairings.
-It is used in various security systems and public key infrastructure (PKI).
+It is used in various security systems and identity-based public key infrastructure (IBE).
 The SM9 algorithm involves the following main steps: Key Generation, Signing, and Verification.

 #### 1. Key Generation